 The City Manager is responsible for the direction of law enforcement, fire protection, animal control, and crossing guard services.
-The City Manager also manages Emergency Management aspects of the City; and is the City Liaison to the Stanton Community Foundation and Neighborhood Enhancement Task Force
+The City Manager also manages Emergency Management aspects of the City; and is the City Liasion to the Stanton Community Foundation and Neighborhood Enhancement Task Force.

 The City Attorney defends or prosecutes legal actions in which the City is involved; prepares and reviews ordinances, resolutions, contracts, opinions, litigation and other related documents; apprises City officials of changes in statute or case law for the purpose of providing legal advice and ensures that City activities comply with all pertinent laws.
 The City Attorney attends all City Council, Successor Agency and Planning Commission meetings.